 - a.
-From a properly identified point (posted sign) approximately 2 miles from the finish each day, riders must maintain forward motion and not stop or dismount from this point to the finish line except in extenuating circumstances dictated by good horsemanship and/or sportsmanship.
+From a properly identified forward motion point (posted sign), riders must maintain forward motion and not stop or dismount from this point to the finish line except in extenuating circumstances dictated by good horsemanship and/or sportsmanship.
 Forward motion must be via the most direct route, without stopping, following the marked trail.
 Any deviation may result in penalty assessment or disqualification unless dictated by good horsemanship and/or sportsmanship. - b.
-No one shall interfere with the rider's forward progress and/or pacing except when necessary for the safety of the horse/rider.
+No one shall interfere with the rider's forward progress and/or pacing except when necessary for the safety of the horse/rider. - c.
+For Novice, Competitive Pleasure, and Open Divisions, the forward motion point should be approximately two (2) miles from the finish each day. - d.
+For the Leisure Division, the forward motion point should be approximately one (1) mile from the finish.